tkreyche/I75W-Raymarine-Autopilot/README.md

 The I75W Display allows sailors to get immediate visual feedback from their Tillerpilot when controlling it using the ST wireless module.
 NautiControl can run a web UI on a mobile phone, but I can't manage that in typical sailing conditions.

+### What the Display Shows
+The current software only supports the two primary modes for the Tillerpilot: Standby Mode and Auto Mode.

+__Standby Mode__
+The top line show "C" (for compass) and the magnetic compass heading.
+Signal K calls this navigation.headingMagnetic.
+No other lines are shown.

+__Auto Mode Mode__
+The top line is the same as in Standby Mode:  C (for compass) and the magnetic compass heading.
+Signal K calls this navigation.headingMagnetic.
+The middle line shows "A" (for Auto) and the target heading.
+Signal K calls this steering.autopilot.target.headingMagnetic.
+The bottom line shows the difference between the two...this is a little redundant.

+__Status Indicator__
+There is a blinking status indicator in the lower right corner.
+It's green if receiving fresh data from the Signal K server and red if it is not.

 ### Hardware
 The hardware is a Pimoroni I75W board driving a LED Matrix Display.
 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 The 2mm pitch offers higher LED density and a compact package.
 These displays are widely available in different sizes.